 -- Passport ($135)

-Accommodations: The Drexel group will have double or triple occupancy rooms at Le Plaza Hotel, a lovely, locally owned hotel in the heart of Port-au-Prince.
+, a lovely, locally owned hotel in the heart of Port-au-Prince.
 Le Plaza Hotel has two restaurants and a pool on the premises, as well as free wi-fi.
-Buffet breakfast is served daily and included in the program fee.
+Buffet hot breakfast is served daily and included in the program fee.